 The city of Sacramento is the capital of the state of California and serves as the seat of Sacramento County.
 A regional employment center, Sacramento sits at the intersection of Interstate 5, Interstate 80 (former U.S. 40), U.S. 50, and California 99 (former U.S. 99).
-Several state highways -- including California 16, California 65, California 84, California 113, California 104, California 160, California 193, and California 275 (Tower Bridge) -- all converge in the metropolitan area.
-Interstate 80 divides into bypass and business routes, with Interstate 80 avoiding downtown by staying to the north and Business 80/Capital City Freeway directly entering the city as a freeway and looping from Interstate 80 between West Sacramento and Roseville.
+Several state routes -- including California 16, California 65, California 84, California 113, California 104, California 160, California 193, and California 275 (Tower Bridge) -- all converge in the metropolitan area.
+Interstate 80 divides into bypass and business routes, with Interstate 80 avoiding downtown by staying to the north and Business Loop I-80 (Capital City Freeway) directly entering the city as a freeway and looping from Interstate 80 between West Sacramento and Roseville.

 Interstate 5 parallels the Sacramento River as it enters the metropolitan area.
 At some points lower than the nearby riverbed, Interstate 5 snakes through a depressed section of freeway as it passes through downtown Sacramento.
 The freeway emerges on the north side to meet Interstate 80, then continues to the Sacramento International Airport, the Sacramento River Bridge, the northern Central Valley, following old U.S. 99W.
 Interstate 5 is the major north-south corridor for the movement of goods and services along the West Coast, and the traffic delays in the city of Sacramento have created some ideas of either relocating the freeway to a new alignment or creating a bypass around the city.
 Such talk is in the preliminary stages and may result in a very expensive project.